doums/milcheck/README.md

 milcheck
 ```

-you can print the lastest news, handy to stay informed
+In addition to the mirrorlist output you can print the Arch Linux
+[lastest news](https://archlinux.org/), handy to stay informed:
 ```
 milcheck -n
 ```